top of page

 If you smoke, quit.
 Weight loss and smaller meals may help.
 Wear loose-fitting clothes and avoid lying down for 3 hours after a meal.
 Raise the head of your bed 6 to 8 inches by putting blocks of wood under the bed; extra pillows alone will not help.
 Depending on how severe your GERD is, treatment involves the above lifestyle changes, medications, or surgery.

-Proton Pump Inhibitors (PPIs) are a class of very effective drugs for those who suffer from acid reflux and heartburn.
+Proton Pump Inhibitors (PPIs) are very effective drugs for those who suffer from acid reflux and heartburn.
 There have been many articles on the safety of these medications.
 I will write about this in the near future.
 For now, if you need them, use them.
-If needed for the long-term, just check with your doctor.
+If required for the long term, check with your doctor.

 Personally